frogman/openshift-cli-cheatsheet/README.md

                               # create a new application from private registry
 oc new-app https://github.com/techbeatly/python-hello-world --name=python-hello
                               # create a new application from source code (s2i)
+                              # -i or --image-stream=[] : Name of an image stream to use in the app
 ```
 ## Get Help
 ```